 The carpenter bees kiss flower blossoms to do their share in the environment.
 These wood bees help to distribute pollen among fruit-bearing plants.
 It can greatly increase one’s harvest of tomatoes, eggplants, and other vegetables.

-While some homeowners may be annoyed at the holes that these bees dig in wood, some are actually glad of these bees’ presence in their garden.
-When you see the need to get rid of these bees, follow some ecological ways of getting rid of them, but never kill them.
+While some homeowners may be annoyed at the nesting holes these bees dig in wood, some are glad of their presence in their gardens.